kakra/gentoo-cgw/README.md

 is restored.

-To do this, we hook the portage installation functions to rename the original browser start script, put a wrapper script instead which then calls the original script through systemd-run.
+To do this, we hook the portage installation functions to rename the original application launcher, put a wrapper script instead which then calls the original executable through systemd-run.

-It also provides a systemd slice where you can adjust the limits.
+It also provides systemd slices where you can adjust the limits.

 Currently supported browsers:

   * Google Chrome Stable (www-client/google-chrome)
   * Vivaldi Stable (www-client/vivaldi)

-Adding more browsers is as simple as:
+Adding more applications is as simple as:

-1. Find which scripts start the browser in your .desktop files (/usr/share/applications)
+1. Find which scripts start the application in your .desktop files (/usr/share/applications)
-2. Add these to bashrc.cgroup-wrapper-browser
+2. Add these to bashrc.cgroup-wrapper
 3. Reinstall the package